frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 There are several elements:

-1. Our `greeting` function takes a name and returns a greeting specific for that person
+1. Our `greeting` function takes a name and returns a greeting specific for that person.
-2. Our `consoleLogResult` function takes a callback and prints its result to the console
+2. Our `consoleLogResult` function takes a callback and prints its result to the console.
 3. Because we need to pass an argument to our callback function (`greeting`), we need to invoke it as part of the argument passed to `consoleLogResult`.
 Here we are using the arrow function syntax to do so.

 > Functions such as `consoleLogResult` whose purpose is to execute their callback functions and do something with their value are known as _higher order functions_.